SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 Set the API version field in the microservice manifest to “2” and deploy this service to your Cumulocity IoT test environment.
 This environment must be in version 10.15.
 Verify that the functionality provided by the microservice still works as expected.

+**How to identify deprecated microservices?**

+An administrator can use the query language of the Inventory REST API to identify deprecated microservices.
+The microservice manifest of all owned microservices is saved in the inventory of the tenant.
+The respective microservice manifest objects are marked with a dedicated field, namely `com_cumulocity_model_application_MicroserviceManifest`.

 **What happens if your Cumulocity IoT microservice is still using one of these user privileges after the upgrade of the environment to the 10.16 release**

-If your microservice is using the deprecated API version 1 and is deployed to a Cumulocity IoT environment in version 10.16 or higher it might, depending on the configuration of this environment, no longer work.
+By default, microservices using the deprecated API version 1 still work in version 10.15.
+But the behavior is configurable per Cumulocity IoT environment (see *Operational procedures* in the *Cumulocity IoT Core - Operations guide*), and it might happen, depending on the configuration of this environment, that your microservice using the deprecated API version 1 will no longer work.

 ### SDK changes